 Build up the duration of time sitting silently to at least 30 minutes per day.

 Yoga asanas and pranayama for a better sleep

-After your meditation practise, you can immediately start with your yoga practise.
-Therefore it is important to wait a little until you take in your breakfast.
+After your meditation practice, you can immediately start with your yoga practice.
+Therefore it is important to wait for a little until you take in your breakfast.
 If you are very hungry, eat a banana or muesli bar.